 R x, sine wave peak, 2013

-Ruth serves on the Second Light Network committee
+Ruth served on the Second Light Network committee for several years.

 Ruth O’Callaghan, a Hawthornden fellow, has been translated into six languages and has read extensively in Asia, Europe and the USA.
 In 2010 she was awarded a gold medal for her poetry.
 She is a competition adjudicator, interviewer, reviewer, editor, workshop leader and mentor.
 Her sixth collection An Unfinished Sufficiency is due to be published in 2015.
 A seventh collection and a book of interviews with famous women poets are in progress.
 She runs 2 regular (Camden/Lumen) and other events where the famous and unknown read/are published together.